dubcat/PathOfExile/README.md

 - Kill The Gemling Legion

-- Go to The Imperial Fields
+- Go to The Imperial Fields (Follow dead bodies)

 ### The Imperial Fields (52-64)

+- Ding Level 53

 - Go to The Solaris Temple Level 1